jayp41/UTCP_code-mode/README.md

 **A plug-and-play library that lets agents call MCP and UTCP tools through TypeScript code - in just 3 lines.**

 LLMs are far better at writing code than managing complex tool calls.
-Instead of exposing hundreds of tools directly to the model, Code Mode gives it a single tool.
-The model writes TypeScript/JavaScript that calls your MCP or UTCP tools via HTTP, enabling scalable, context-efficient orchestration.`execute_code`
+Instead of exposing hundreds of tools directly to the model, Code Mode gives it a single tool `execute_code`.
+The model writes TypeScript/JavaScript that calls your MCP or UTCP tools via HTTP, enabling scalable, context-efficient orchestration.

 ## 🚀 Features